Behind the scenes recording so you get the idea of the setup followed by some Star Citizen gameplay:

 It’s also a running gag in the family.
 My van tended to loose all kind of parts while driving and when Serenity aired my dad yelled at this very specific scene: “Hah, just like your car!” 🤣

 I’m making heavy use of Hetzner storageboxes, a rather slow network storage solution perfectly suited for backup tasks.
 Sadly they come with hickups resulting sometimes in a failed automount status where the machine may not recover from on it’s own.
-That’s so common that I got tired of checking monitoring or logging in to each individual machine. and to my aid!
+That’s so common that I got tired of checking monitoring or logging in to each individual machine. #Systemd and #bash to my aid!

 for i in {bob,alice,steam,punk,younameit}; do echo "$i:"; systemctl --host "$i" status storagebox.automount; done